bbauska/UofM-Intro-HTML5/readme.md

 is also a great way for you to see how often I mess up when I am coding!!

-## Change the video speed to one that works best for you {#change-the-video-speed-to-one-that-works-best-for-you .unnumbered}
+## Change the video speed to one that works best for you

 You may find that you can speed the videos up and still retain the information.
 On the other hand, my mom is always telling me I talk too